 Deb is also the owner of a small art business, ArtBurn, which offers art workshops.
 She believes art helps us express ourselves when words are too difficult and develop stronger problem solving skills.

-Deb has been helping with YouthHope for the past three years and is currently the Volunteer Coordinator.
+Deb has been helping with YouthHope and is currently the Volunteer Coordinator.